taylorstruck/deckbuilder/README.md

 I have not got to work on this as much as I would have liked to the past few days because I have had family in town, so I have decided to post what I have now because I now have a lot more free time.
-The problem I am running into now is having the full measurements of the deck broken down each board into segments to output the specific number of deck boards needed.
+The problem I am running into now is having the full measurements of the deck broken down (by max board length) so that each board will be broken into segments to output the specific number of deck boards needed.
 I am currently still learning programming from GT's David Joyner online and will hopefully be able to iron this out soon.